Optimization and Problem Solving of Pandora FMS

 InnoDB: than specified in the .cnf file 0 67108864 bytes!

-1. Perform a backup of the database:
+1. Back up the database:

 mysqldump -uroot -p pandora > /home/pandora/pandora.sql